jnlee4838/RadiosysTerm/README.md

 ## Usage/Examples

 ### Rx Timeout

-It depens on the baudrate settings.
+It depends on the baudrate settings.

 In MODBUS side, it accepts 3.5 bytes of leadout delay though.

-This terminal waits and terminates a packet stream in 64 bytes timeout plus 10ms.\
+This terminal waits and terminates a packet stream in 64 bytes timeout plus 10ms.

 I have tried to set this terminal with much shorter Rx timeout value such as 3.5 bytes in the main thread...but, it was not accurate. because of my poor skill ???